GModModGod/Menu-Mods/tutorials/your_first_menu_option.md

 ![Main Menu Diagram](/tutorials/images/Main_Menu_Diagram.png?raw=true "Main Menu Diagram")

-Refer to the diagram for further instruction.
+Refer to this diagram for further instruction.

-## Different Methods
+## Data Structure

-There are three main functions used to add HTML tags to different parts of the page, the last two of which are specific to `<a>` tags.
-Each of these functions uses the data structure shown below.
+The functions used to add HTML elements to the page use the data structure shown below.

 Key | Value Type | Purpose
 --- | ---------- | -------